zonArt/openlp/documentation/manual/source/dualmonitors.rst

 **Special Note For Projectors Using USB Connections**

-Users have reported experiencing difficulties when using a projector with a USB connection.
-It seems that third party software often is required to properly setup dual monitors.
-If possible, it is best to use a direct output(VGA, DVI, HDMI, S-Video) from your machine's video card.
-If a USB connection is your only option please consult the manufacturer's manual for instructions on proper setup.
+Users have reported experiencing difficulties when using a projector with a USB connection, as third party software is often required to properly configure dual monitors.
+If possible, it is best to use a direct output (VGA, DVI, HDMI, S-Video) from your machine's video card. f a USB connection is your only option please consult the manufacturer's manual for instructions on a proper setup.

 Microsoft Windows
 -----------------